Juniper/YAPT/doc/readme.md

 OOBA WebUI URL is __http://ip:port/ooba__

 ## Additional Services ##
-If the centralised approach will be used we need additional services like DHCP / TFTP server.
+For device like EX/QFX we need additional services like DHCP / TFTP server.
 Here some example configurations of those:

 ### DHCP server (ISC DHCP) ###

 ```ini